 I’ve used both a homemade gluten-free stuffing bread for this recipe in the past, and just a regular loaf of grocery store bread.
 I like both for different reasons.
 Making it at home means I can slice the loaf to whatever thickness I like, but a store bought loaf of bread is easy and convenient.
 You can use either.

-I use a homemade maple butter on my turkey when I cook it, and it could just be that the juices from the turkey, plus the length of time it takes to cook the turkey, leaves the gluten-free stuffing too wet for my liking.
-I much prefer to cook it in the crockpot and baste it with the drippings from the turkey to get the consistency I like along with the added maple/turkey flavour.
+I use a homemade maple butter on my turkey when I cook it, and it could just be that the juices from the turkey, plus the length of time it takes to cook the turkey, leaves the gluten-free stuffing too wet for my liking if I cook it in the bird.
+I much prefer to cook it in the crockpot and baste it with the drippings from the turkey to get it to the consistency I like along with the added maple/turkey flavour.
 Again, this is preference.
 As with a standard stuffing, you can do it whichever way you like.

 Enjoy, and stay warm!